xiaolai/regular-investing-in-box/docs/en/README.md

 So what should a regular investor do?

-### 2.3 A Long-term Perspective and Macro Observations
+### 2.3 A Long-term Perspective and Macro Observation

 Everyone can understand how difficult it is to pick the best possible investment, especially in the midst of price fluctuations.
 It's as difficult as a world champion archer standing on a boat being rocked by waves in the middle of the ocean hitting the bullseye on a target on the shore.

 Only investing in one investment also entails opportunity cost.
 Time and money are limited resources, and if you use them in one way you can't use them in another.
-So, if you invested in A but B performs better, the opportunity cost of your investment decision can be calculated.
+So, if you invested in A but B performs better, the opportunity cost of your investment decision is quantifiable.

 Fortunately, we have another simple, direct, brutal and effective solution: